kaixqu/kaixqu.github.io/_pages/cv.md

 ## WORK EXPERIENCE

 **Teaching Assistant for Linear System Theory** | ETH Zurich | Jul.
 2020 - Aug.
 2020
   - Worked on the exercises of Linear System Theory.
-Got more familiar LaTeX.
+Got more familiar with LaTeX.

 ## SKILLS